 However, even Trap-Neuter-Return programs still have a massive negative impact on wildlife populations, and more has to be done to educate people and prevent cats from killing wildlife.

-Cats are prolific killers.
+Cats are prolific killers, and you’d be amazed to know that a New Zealand village planned to ban domestic cats to safeguard its indigenous wildlife.
 Here is a list of animals that allowing cats outdoors kills through cat predation.

 What Is the Impact of Free-ranging Cats on US Wildlife?